slingmingo/FullBoxed/README.md

 Everything works fine, but

 - Organization is needed
-- A lot of stuff might be working
+- A lot of stuff might (not) be working

 ### Thanks to
 - Mr.Crabapples, for using the rape engine